-7.2.2.
-Where a CSP proposes a detrimental change to a customer's telecommunications service contract, it must notify the consumer a minimum of 20 working days before the earliest date the proposed change may be completed. [new]
+- 7.2.2.
+Where a CSP proposes a detrimental change to a customer's telecommunications service contract, it must: - (a) notify the consumer a minimum of 20 working days before the earliest date the proposed change may be completed; or, - (b) if the service has a minimum term shorter than 20 days, provide notice that is at least equal to the shorter minimum term. [new]